ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/vpn.md

 ### Endpoints

-A VPN Endpoint is where the IPSec VPN will terminate at the eCloud VPC side.
+A VPN Endpoint is where the IPsec VPN will terminate at the eCloud VPC side.
 A VPN Endpoint has a One-to-One mapping with a VPN Service, but you can have multiple Endpoints mapped to the same Service.

 A VPN Endpoint is also where the FIP (external IP) is assigned.